-With battered woman syndrome, a woman may develop a learned helplessness that causes her to believe she deserves the abuse and that she can’t get away from it.
-In many cases, it’s why women don’t report their abuse to police or avoid telling friends and family what’s really going on.
+People living with battered woman syndrome may feel helpless.
+This can cause them to wrongly believe they deserve the abuse and that they can’t get away from it.
+In many cases, this is why people don’t report their abuse to police or loved ones.

-- Denial: The woman is unable to accept that she’s being abused, or she justifies it as “just being that once.”
+- Denial.
+The person is unable to accept that they’re being abused, or they justify it as being “just that once.”

-- Guilt: She believes she has caused the abuse.
+- Guilt.
+The person believes they caused the abuse.

-- Enlightenment: In this phase, she realizes that she didn’t deserve the abuse and acknowledges that her partner has an abusive personality.
+- Enlightenment.
+In this phase, the person realizes that they didn’t deserve the abuse and acknowledges that their partner has an abusive personality.

-- Responsibility: She accepts that only the abuser holds responsibility.
-In many cases, this is when she’ll try to escape the relationship.
+- Responsibility.
+The person accepts that only the abuser holds responsibility for the abuse.
+In many cases, this is when they’ll explore their options for leaving the relationship.

-- The abuser will win over the new partner, often moving quickly into a relationship with tactics like “love-bombing,” grand romantic gestures, and pressuring for commitment early.
+- The abuser will win over a new partner, often moving quickly into a relationship with tactics like “love bombing,” grand romantic gestures, and pressuring for commitment early.

 - The abuser will feel guilty, swearing they’ll never do it again, and be overtly romantic to win their partner over.